kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 }
 {% endhighlight %}

+> Note: There's a potential problem with `updateViewConstraints` as it can be called more than once when the view initialises and when the size class traits change during rotation.
+We guard against double installation of constraints with a flag which from my research seems to be current best practice.

 The final step is to implement protocol method `viewWillTransitionToSize:withTransitionCoordinator:` which communicates changes in size class traits for the view controller.
 Its body calls helper method `toggleConstraintsForTraitCollection:` which will install and uninstall constraints as required.

 {% highlight objective-c %}